FuelLabs/fuel-specs/specs/protocol/tx_validity.md

 If change outputs are present, they must have:

-1. if the transaction does not revert; an `amount` of `unspentBalance + unspentGas * tx.gasPrice` if their color is `0`, or an `amount` of the unspent free balance for that color after VM execution is complete, or
+1. if the transaction does not revert; an `amount` of `unspentBalance + unspentGas * tx.gasPrice` if their asset ID is `0`, or an `amount` of the unspent free balance for that asset ID after VM execution is complete, or
-1. if the transaction reverts; an `amount` of the initial free balance minus spent gas times `tx.gasPrice` if their color is `0`, or an `amount` of the initial free balance for that color.
+1. if the transaction reverts; an `amount` of the initial free balance minus spent gas times `tx.gasPrice` if their asset ID is `0`, or an `amount` of the initial free balance for that asset ID.

 ### State Changes